hissssst/pathex/guides/modifiers.md

 ```

 > Note:
-> Variables are treaded as their values
+> Variables are treated as their values

 ## Json modifier

-This modifier macthes lists (for integer keys only) and maps
+This modifier specifies paths which macth lists (for integer keys only) and maps

 > Note:
 > This modifier treats variables as map keys, this means that
+>
 > ```elixir
 > iex> x = 1
 > iex> p = path x, :json